 Born in Indiana, Donald E. Baker began writing plays after retiring with his husband to Myrtle Beach, South Carolina.
 After retiring with his husband to Myrtle Beach, South Carolina, he began writing plays about historical events to provide context for today’s American experience.

-He has long been fascinated by the story of Ku Klux Klan dominance of Indiana in the 1920’s and two of his plays on that subject have been produced.
-Trade With Klan: A Play About Choices, on the life-altering decisions forced on ordinary people by the Klan, received a full production by Southwest Theater Productions in Austin, Texas, in January-February, 2020 and has been published by Next Stage Press (https://nextstagepress.net/trade-with-klan-a-play-about-choices/).
+He has long been fascinated by the story of Ku Klux Klan dominance of Indiana in the 1920’s and two of his full-length plays on that subject have been produced.
+Trade With Klan: A Play About Choices, on the life-altering decisions forced on ordinary people by the Klan, received a full production by Southwest Theater Productions in Austin, Texas, in January-February, 2020 and was been published by Next Stage Press (https://nextstagepress.net/trade-with-klan-a-play-about-choices/) in 2021.

-These and others of Baker’s plays may be found online at the Playwrights’ Center or at New Play Exchange at https://newplayexchange.org/users/13449/donald-e-baker.
+Baker’s plays may be found online at the Playwrights’ Center, at New Play Exchange at https://newplayexchange.org/users/13449/donald-e-baker, and on his website https://www.playsbydonaldebaker.com.

 Publication: Trade With Klan: A Play About Choices, Next Stage Press, April , 2021